What is SASC Ottawa?

 The Work We Do

-Our purpose is to provide survivor-directed support services by womyn, to womyn who have experienced sexual violence.
-We strive to increase public awareness and offer training on the issues and effects of violence against womyn.
+Our purpose is to provide survivor-directed support services by women, to women who have experienced sexual violence.
+We strive to increase public awareness and offer training on the issues and effects of gender-based violence.
 We also engage in action to pressure for change in the structures and systems that contribute to the practice, maintenance, and tolerance of violence, oppression, discrimination and exploitation.
 Our work is informed by the principles of a feminist, anti-oppression framework, and our vision is a society free of all forms of violence.

 SASC Ottawa’s Board

 Kyla Reid, Chair/President

 Kyla Reid (she/her) joined SASC as a volunteer peer support worker in 2015 and was elected to the SASC Board of Directors in 2018.
 She is serving her second term on the SASC.
 Kyla has spent most of her career in research management and administration, with the majority at Carleton University supporting research projects in the social sciences, where she also serves as the staff representative on the Sexual Violence Prevention and Education Committee.
 Kyla holds a Bachelor of Arts from Carleton University, a Masters of Arts from the University of British Columbia, and a Doctorate of Philosophy from the University of Sydney (Australia).
 Kyla is committed to feminist politics, the movement to end gender based violence and supporting community groups engaged in this work.
 Beyond SASC, she has volunteered with Academics without Borders and in managing a local women’s dragon boat team.